ROYAL AIR FORCE COSFORD

 Digital jpg photos should be sent as an attachment to Word documents.
 Please do not import them into the text.

-Any member may attend Council meetings, but travel costs cannot be paid.
+If a council meeting is held at RAFARS HQ at RAF Cosford, members may attend, but travel costs cannot be paid.
 Members wishing to attend must initially contact the Secretary by e-mail at secretary@rafars.org

 The RAFARS Weekly Zoom Net has proven to be a great success with members using the video conference as an additional way of keeping in touch.
 The Net takes place on Fridays at 1400-1800 local.